 - Open daily from 10am – 4:30pm

-Designed by the star architect Frank Gehry, this Fondation was actually inspired by the glass feature of the Grand Palais.
-The 11 galleries house various expositions throughout the year that are definitely worth-visiting.
+Designed by the star architect Frank Gehry, this Foundation was actually inspired by the glass feature of the Grand Palais.
+The 11 galleries house various expositions throughout the year that are definitely worth visiting.
 The structure itself is mind-blowingly avant-garde, which is quite a stark contrast to the typical French Haussmannian buildings.